coq-community/coqdocjs/README.md

 	to build the Coqdoc website in the folder "doc".
 - [config.js](extra/resources/config.js): contains the unicode replacement table
 - [coqdoc.css](extra/resources/coqdoc.css): a replacement for the default Coqdoc CSS style.
 Can be removed to use the default style.
-- [coqdocjs.js](extra/resources/coqdocjs.js) and [coqdocjs.css](extra/resources/coqdocjs.css): the script rewriteing the DOM and adding the dynamic features with a corresponding CSS style.
+- [coqdocjs.js](extra/resources/coqdocjs.js) and [coqdocjs.css](extra/resources/coqdocjs.css): the script rewriting the DOM and adding the dynamic features with a corresponding CSS style.
 - [header.html](extra/header.html) and [footer.html](extra/footer.html): custom header and footer files used in every generated html file.